 When talking about glossy and juicy cherries with a distinctive heart shape, Bing cherry is the first one that comes to my mind.
 Thanks to their sweet, tangy, and firm flesh, this type is perfect for snacks or as an addition to your simple grilled desserts, ice cream, and more.

 Native to the Pacific Northwest, particularly in Oregon, America, Bing is one of the most well-known cherry types in the USA.
-They are also the most produced type across the country, including California, Washington, Oregon, Wisconsin, and British Columbia in Canada.
+They are also the most widely cultivated type across the country, including California, Washington, Oregon, Wisconsin, and British Columbia in Canada.

 They are a hybrid cherry of Royal Ann cherry (aka Napoleon) and Black Republican cherry.
 And this was an invention of Ah Bing (a foreman) and Seth Lewelling (a horticulturist) in 1875.

 Bing cherries generally have a deep red color.
 Plus, the darker they are, the riper they will be.
-According to a USA study, they are also rich in antioxidants that benefit gout and arthritis patients.
+This type of cherry is very rich in antioxidants that benefit gout and arthritis patients.

 Origin: Milwaukie, Oregon, the United States (1875)